 Echuca is a wonderfully dog-friendly destination to visit in the state of Victoria.
 With a whole list of dog-friendly recommendations from the local tourism board, there’s no shortage of things to do with your pup in this historic town on the Murray River.

-In particular, after the devastating floods of 2022 (which luckily didn’t damage most attractions), it’s a great idea to visit Echuca and support the town in 2023!
+In particular, after the devastating floods of 2022 (which luckily didn’t damage most attractions), it’s a great idea to visit Echuca and support the town!
 Find out more about what’s on offer in dog-friendly Echuca-Moama…

 Dog-Friendly Sightseeing in Echuca